-With a history spanning over 2000 years and hosting some of the most important sites for Christians, it’s a main pilgrimage destination and has played a pivotal role in the Italian and European history and political development in the centuries.
+With a history spanning over 2000 years and hosting some of the most important sites for Christians, it’s one of the main pilgrimage destinations and has played a pivotal role in Italian and European history and political development over the centuries.

 Alongside its historical and political relevance, the Vatican is of extremely important artistic value.
-Only the Vatican Museums display seven centuries of artwork collected by the popes through donations or their own commissions.
+Only the Vatican Museums display five centuries of artwork collected by the popes through donations or their own commissions.

 There are rumors and rumors.
 Some of the most disturbing for the Church and one of the quirky facts about the Vatican is that the only Portuguese pope, John XXI, was a passionate alchemist.